janmarthedal/janmr.com/src/blog/2023/01/neural-networks-09-implementation.md

 [Back-propagation Matrix-style post](/blog/2023/01/neural-networks-07-back-propagation-matrix-style).
 Some other things to note:
 - Remember to loop through the layers in reverse.
-- There is no need to save the $dA$'s and $dZ$'s for each layer and they can be overwritten as we move back through the layers.
+- There is no need to save the $dA$'s and $dZ$'s for each layer and the variables can be overwritten as we move back through the layers.

-First, we need to compute $dA$, where there is a special case for the output layer:
+First, we need to compute $dA$ where there is a special case for the output layer:

 ```python
 if l == L: